Read time 6 minutes

 This query is similar to the query in Method 1.
 This is except for the function call.

-Second method gives you the flexibility to select any case format.
-This way you are able to convert data values of Text data type to proper case format in MS Access.
+The second method gives you the flexibility to select any case format.
+This way you are able to convert data values of the Text data type to proper case format in MS Access.

-Access repair tool helps to restore corrupt MDB databases to working databases.
-Kernel for Access recovers tables, key data structures, auto number, table relationships, OLE data, memo data with original date formats.
+An automated Access repair tool helps can help here to restore corrupt MDB databases to working databases.
+Kernel for Access Database Repair tool recovers tables, key data structures, auto number, table relationships, OLE data, memo data with original date formats.
+It repairs all corruption-related issues with MDB and ACCDB files and retrieves exact content from the database file with the help of repair modes.
+Users can preview the content before saving and repairs database files from any MS Access database version.